 |Setting||Freestanding, exploit desire for food with bait or motherly instincts with young.|

-You can create your own raccoon cage very easily and this is by far the most humane type of trap you can employ.
+You can build a homemade raccoon trap very easily and this is by far the most humane type of trap you can employ.
 A cage trap is non-lethal by design.

 Will only seriously injure or kill the targeted animal if a terrible accident occurs or if the person who sets the trap does not check it regularly and allows the poor creature to remain inside dehydrating to death.